deephaven-examples/deephaven-ib/README.md

 with about $200B of customer equity.
 Quants and hedge funds often choose [Interactive Brokers](https://www.interactivebrokers.com/) because of its low trading costs and API that facilitates automated trading.
 With low minimum account balances, it is also an attractive choice for individual investors.

-[Deephaven](https://deephaven.io) is the real-time query engine that runs the quantitative trading of the world's largest hedge funds, banks, and exchanges.
+[Deephaven](https://deephaven.io) is the real-time query engine that is the backbone for the quantitative trading of the world's largest hedge funds, banks, and exchanges.
 [Deephaven](https://deephaven.io) makes working with real-time data easy and facilitates very concise and easy-to-read code.
 With [Deephaven](https://deephaven.io), quants can create new models and get them into production quickly, traders can monitor the market and their portfolios, and managers can monitor risk.